tv2/sisyfos-audio-controller/README.md

 /ch/1/mix/pgm - integer: { 0, 1 or 2 } - float { fadetime in ms }

 #### Set channel to PST:

-/ch/1/mix/pst - integer: { 0, 1 or 2 } (the integer defines: 0 - Off, 1 - Pgm On, 2 - Voice Over)
+If showPFL in setting is enabled, this also sets the state of PFL /ch/1/mix/pst - integer: { 0, 1 or 2 } (the integer defines: 0 - Off, 1 - Pgm On, 2 - Voice Over)

 #### Mute channel: